TBSliver/generator-nodecg-webpack/README.md

 ## Support

-For technical issues with the generator, please open a new issue on this repository and I'l get back to you when I can.
+For technical issues with the generator, please open a new issue and I'l get back to you when I can.

 [![Discord](https://img.shields.io/discord/754749209722486814?label=NodeCG%20Discord&logo=discord)](https://discord.com/invite/GJ4r8a8)